 A Sentimental Journey

 When Yorick, the roving narrator of Sterne's innovative final novel, sets off for France on a whim, he produces no ordinary travelogue.
 Jolting along in his coach from Calais, through Paris, and on towards the Italian border, the amiable parson is blithely unconcerned by famous views or monuments, but he engages us with tales of his encounters with all manner of people, from counts and noblewomen to beggars and chambermaids.
 And as drama piles upon drama, anecdote, flirtation and digression, Yorick's destination takes second place to an exhilarating voyage of emotional and erotic exploration.
-Interweaving sharp wit with warm humour and irony with genuine feeling, A Sentimental Journey paints a captivating picture of an Englishman's adventures abroad.
+Interweaving sharp wit with warm humour, irony with sentiment, A Sentimental Journey paints a captivating picture of an Englishman's adventures abroad.

-Laurence Sterne
+About Laurence Sterne

 Laurence Sterne was born in 1713, the younger son of a landowning Yorkshire family.
 He studied at Jesus College, Cambridge and was ordained in 1738.
 Sterne's dramas were mostly personal, including bitter quarrels with his wife and uncle, and some high profile affairs.
 The publication of the first volumes of The Life and Opinions of Tristram Shandy in 1759 made him famous throughout Europe overnight.
 He went on to complete the remaining volumes over the next seven years.
 Sterne died in 1768 of tuberculosis, the condition that had dogged him for many years.